 Feminist literary theory may be a case in point.
-In itself it is important to study gender differences if we want to know more about how the sexes think, feel, and behave.8 Thus feminists of various ilk have come up with the wildest claims one can imagine about how women writers go about their trade.
+In itself it is important to study gender differences if we want to know more about how the sexes think, feel, and behave.
+Thus feminists of various ilk have come up with the wildest claims one can imagine about how women writers go about their trade.
 Luce Irigaray, one of the leading 'theoreticians' of academic feminism in the humanities, for instance, claims that "feminine language is more diffusive than its 'masculine counterpart'."
 (Irigaray) Apart from the question what the meaning is of 'diffusive', what evidence is there for this claim?
 But there are even more extreme views, such as the one by Hélène Cixous, another leading academic feminist, who writes: "There is always in her at least a little of that good mother's milk.
-She writes in white ink" (352).9 gle inkling of how writing creatively takes place, at least from a scientific point of view.
+She writes in white ink" (352).

+When one asks the more scientific question whether the language of female / male authors is different, one faces some methodological problems.
+It is difficult, of course, to get into the head of authors, and honesty commands that there are absolutely no data on how male / female authors conceive of the writing act.
+As a matter of fact, we do not even have a single inkling of how writing creatively takes place, at least from a scientific point of view.
 But we can investigate the matter more thoroughly.
-First of all, we can draw up large corpora of texts written by male / female authors and subject these corpora to computer based analyses such as LIWC10 or CoMetrix.11 Such analyses would be extremely useful in clarifying the issue whether male / female authors make use of the language potentials in different ways.
+First of all, we can draw up large corpora of texts written by male / female authors and subject these corpora to computer based analyses such as LIWC or CoMetrix.
+Such analyses would be extremely useful in clarifying the issue whether male / female authors make use of the language potentials in different ways.
 The astonishing thing is that in the present situation, such an investigation need not be difficult at all - nevertheless academic feminists apparently do not want to carry it out.
 Would one not be entitled in such a situation to speak of misguided theories?

-When one asks the more scientific question whether the language of female / male authors is different, one faces some methodological problems.
-It is difficult, of course, to get into the head of authors, and honesty commands that there are absolutely no data on how male / female authors conceive of the writing act.
-As a matter of fact, we do not even have a sin-